top of page

 IMG_1901.JPG

-Lindsey has a Bachelor of Science degree in Psychology from Liberty University in Lynchburg, Virginia, and is currently receiving an MA in Marriage and Family Therapy.
-She worked as a permanency specialist with children placed in foster care to collaborate with both the biological family and the foster family through transitions.
-During this time, she became very familiar with trauma and attachment theory.
+Lindsey has a Bachelor of Science degree in Psychology with a specialization in addiction and recovery and a Master of Arts degree in Marriage and Family Therapy from Liberty University in Lynchburg, Virginia.
+She has experience working as a permanency specialist with children placed in foster care and has collaborated with biological and foster families through transitions.
+During this time, Lindsey became very familiar with trauma and attachment theory.
 She also has experience working with individuals with intellectual disabilities and was a behavioral health technician for a combined 4 years.

-Lindsey’s area of interest includes working with trauma, sexual abuse, anxiety, depression, family and couples’ conflict, self-esteem, spirituality, illness, post-partum depression, family transitions, and grief and loss.
-Through her own personal journey, she developed a holistic, and strength-based approach to counseling.
+Lindsey’s area of interest and experience includes working with trauma, sexual abuse, anxiety, depression, family and couples’ conflict, self-esteem, spirituality, illness, post-partum depression, family transitions, and grief and loss.
+She developed a holistic, strength-based approach to counseling through her own personal journey.
 She views each person and family as unique and believes in a collaborative approach during therapy.

 Lindsey has two daughters and enjoys spending time with family, biking, and swimming during the warmer months.